Paul O’Grady: The comedian and presenter who rose to fame as Lily Savage

 Following the success of the latter, which was filmed at Battersea Dogs and Cats Home, he became an ambassador for the organisation.

+He continued: “Paul had an extremely hands-on approach as a Battersea ambassador and has been fundamental in helping our charity to communicate important campaign messages.

+“He was a champion for the underdog and would do anything to ensure all animals live a healthy and happy life.
+He will be dearly missed.”

-Last year he was joined by the Queen Consort in a special one-off episode of For The Love Of Dogs to mark 160 years of the home.
+Last year he marked a special one-off episode of For The Love Of Dogs to mark 160 years of the home.

 O’Grady’s love of animals was also apparent through his other work and in September 2016, he was recognised for his work with animals when he won the award for Outstanding Contribution to Animal Welfare at the RSPCA’s Animal Hero Awards